CamilliaHammou/Poker-Hands/README.txt

 Flush: Hand contains 5 cards of the same suit.
 Ranked using the rules for High Card.
 Full House: Three cards of the same value, with the remaining 2 forming a pair.
 Ranked by the value of the 3 cards.
 Four of a Kind: Four cards with the same value.
 Ranked by the value of the 4 cards.
 Straight Flush: 5 cards of the same suit with consecutive values.
-Ranked by the highest card.
+Ranked by
-Clues
-None as yet.